What Does a Police Officer’s Schedule Look Like?

 Disclosure: This page may contain affiliate links, meaning we receive a commission if you decide to make a purchase through our links, but this is at no additional cost to you.
 Please read our disclosure and privacy statement for more info.

 Some people have no idea what a typical schedule looks like for police officers.
-Others might know the logistics of it and are unsure if they are able to do it, whilst some think they know what those twelve-hour shifts entail, but may be a fair way off.
-Those that do understand it, know it takes a special person to maximise a police officers daily routine.
+Others might know the logistics of it and are unsure if they are able to do it, whilst some think they know what those twelve-hour shifts entail, but maybe a fair way off.
+Those that do understand it, know it takes a special person to maximize a police officer’s daily routine.

 Police officers work unusual and often long hours.
 For some, dealing with these odd hours is easier than it is for others.
 Maintaining a healthy balance between work, exercise, friends and family can be difficult.
 With a little extra discipline though, it’s not impossible.